 1. The Significance of Beauty: Kamon

-People used this type of crest because of its elegant shape.
+This type of crest is used because of its elegant shape.
 Family crests of court nobles generally belong to this category.
 Initially, people used them to decorate palanquins and clothing.
 The family crests of the nobles mainly used plants and trees, flowers, tomoe, and apricot leaves as emblems.

 These family crests are often elegant and graceful and are easily recognized compared to those of samurai families.
 These crests include the following: peony, wisteria, Japanese gentian, creeping woodsorrel, chrysanthemum, clove, oak, snow bamboo, crane, plum, butterfly, and so on.